convox/docs/docs/management/import-rack.md

 title: "Import a Rack"
 ---

-Whilst we recommend creating your Racks through the Convox Console, you can create Racks through the CLI or via our new Terraform creation process.
+Whilst we recommend creating your Racks through the Convox Console, you can create Racks through the CLI or via our new [Convox Installer](https://github.com/convox/installer) process.

 If you wish to then manage and configure your Rack through the Console, you will have to import the Rack.